 Kenyans Say “We are #BetterThanThis,” Aiming to Support Women’s Participation in Elections

-In order to ensure survivors of violence can access critical services they may need when experiencing violence, IFES has partnered with Healthcare Assistance Kenya, who runs the country’s first-ever nationwide 24-hour gender-based violence help line.
-By dialing #1195, Kenyans can receive emergency tele-counseling services over the phone and will be directed to services they need, including healthcare services, police and security services, and legal services.
+To ensure that survivors of violence can access critical services after experiencing violence, IFES has partnered with Healthcare Assistance Kenya (HAK), which runs the country’s first-ever nationwide 24-hour gender-based violence (GBV) helpline, to publicize the service through the #BetterThanThis campaign.
+Fanis Lisiagali, executive director of HAK, reminds the public that “by dialing 1195, Kenyans can receive emergency tele-counseling services and will be directed to services they need, including healthcare services, police and security services, and legal services.”
 Through this partnership, IFES is working to make sure that survivors and witnesses of VAWIE know they can both report instances of violence as well as receive any services they may need.
-In the long term, IFES will use VAWIE related data collected from this effort so that electoral, security, and gender-based violence stakeholders can work together to address this issue.
+In the long-term, IFES will use VAWIE related data collected from this effort to inform electoral, security, and GBV stakeholders to better respond to this issue together.

 Kenyans attend the launch event of the #BetterThanThis campaign.